CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - Basics.md

 ### Horizontal Coordinates using Sidereal Time

-Using our knowledge, we can calculate the times of certain astronomical events involving the horizon, more specifically the rising and setting times of celestial objects.
+Using our knowledge, we can calculate the times of certain astronomical events involving certain altitudes or azimuths, questions such as:
+- When does the Sun rise?
+- When is the Moon's location due East?\
+etc.

 ### Example 6
 <div align="center">